 Thank you for your interest in my mentoring services.
-I offer both online post-processing classes as well as one-on-one in-person mentoring.
-To discuss details, schedule a one-on-one mentoring session, or sign up for one of my online post-processing classes, please email me at email@example.com.
+I offer both online post-processing classes as well as small group, in person workshops.
+To discuss details, inquire about attending or hosting a workshop, or to sign up for one of my online post-processing classes, please email me at firstname.lastname@example.org.
 I look forward to hearing from you!

 “In June of 2012, I had the pleasure of attending a one-on-one mentorship with Lisa Holloway of Kingman, AZ.
 I had been a fan of Lisa for quite some time, after discovering her breathtaking work on the I Love Photography online forum back in early 2011.
 Lisa’s flawless images are crisp, clean, tack sharp and she produces the most rich color of any photographer I have seen.
 You can immediately look at one of her images and say, “That is a Lisa Holloway portrait.”

 I must admit I was a little wary at first, because although she seemed nice enough to others on the ILP forum, it seems that some professionals of her caliber are anything but friendly in real life.
 I truly had nothing to fear.
 From her first email to our first dinner out, Lisa was kind, patient, thoughtful and listened intently to what I had to say.
 If I wasn’t so tired from my travels on day one we probably would have chatted into the early morning hours (well, that and we had a shoot at 6 am the next morning!).

 Lisa had asked what I wanted to shoot beforehand, so on the morning of the first day we photographed three beautiful teenage girls.
 I honestly don’t know how she always manages to find the most gorgeous people!